-Here’s some of the work that I’ve written or been a part of writing:
+Here’s some of the stuff that I’ve worked on:

 Math

 - Rain-induced Ejection of Pathogens from Leaves.
-I worked under Lydia Bourouiba and Tristan Gilet to study how diseases spread across plants during rainfall.
+I worked under Lydia Bourouiba and Tristan Gilet with a few other MIT research assistants to study how diseases spread across plants during rainfall.
 Previously, scientists believed that raindrops would fall onto a thin film of water on a leaf, splashing pathogens to other plants.
 We showed that a more likely mechanism was a slingshot-like flinging of water droplets when rain hits a leaf.
 We also developed math models to characterize this behavior.

 - The Chaotic Dynamics of Aquatic Interactions.
 This paper studied limit cycles and interactions of different aquatic creatures.
 I love this paper because it demonstrates how seemingly simple equations can lead to the intricate dynamical systems characteristic of Chaos Theory.